 A Sermon on John 5:31-35Read more

 In part four of his series on John 5:31–35 in this sermon titled “A Question of Authority,” Dr. Martyn Lloyd Jones now turns to the certainty of future judgment.
-Having established that life and judgment were placed firmly in to the hands of Jesus by the Father, Jesus has declared that his testimony is true.
+Having established that life and judgment were placed firmly into the hands of Jesus by the Father, Jesus has declared that His testimony is true.
 His testimony was verified by witnesses, beginning with John the Baptist.
-Dr. Lloyd-Jones has explained the sum and substance of John’s witness concerning Jesus and salvation.
-However, there is one remaining truth that must not be lost, that truth is the clear inevitability of the judgment to come.
-Man, in the modern age, using science, reason and rationality have suppressed the truth of the judgment.
-Men have declared that God is love and being love he could not be a God of judgment.
-Has man in this modern day truly discovered that there will be no judgment?
-The answer is no. Man has forgotten the moral principle that with actions come consequences.
-Furthermore, man is suppressing the truth of death and judgment in their unrighteousness.
-Dr. Lloyd-Jones says that all must believe in the coming judgment or they will neglect the salvation so previously provided for you.
+Dr. Lloyd-Jones has explained the sum and substance of John’s witness concerning Jesus but there is one remaining truth that must not be lost: the clear inevitability of the judgment to come.
+In the modern age, people have used science, reason, and rationality to suppress the truth of the judgment.
+They have declared that God is love and therefore could not be a God of judgment.
+They have forgotten the moral principle that with actions come consequences.
+Furthermore, they suppress the truth of death and judgment in their unrighteousness.
+Dr. Lloyd-Jones says that all must believe in the coming judgment or they will neglect the salvation provided for them.